ToolShedTested

 3. Neiko 03709B 1/2-Inch Drive Click Torque Wrench -- Best Under $40

-At $35, the Neiko 03709B is the most affordable option that still delivers accurate results.
+at the current retailer price the Neiko 03709B is the most affordable option that still delivers accurate results.
 The 72-tooth ratchet provides a 5-degree arc swing -- tighter than the 36-tooth mechanisms on most budget wrenches, which matters in cramped engine bays and tight suspension access points.
 Accuracy is ±4%, covering 10-150 ft-lbs.
 For lug nut rotation, basic drivetrain, and suspension work -- this is more than adequate.
 Where it shows its price is build quality: the case is flimsy, the scale markings are smaller, and it doesn't come with a calibration certificate.
 If you're torquing lug nuts once a season and don't need professional precision, this is the buy.
 Best for: budget-conscious DIYers, lug nuts, seasonal use, first torque wrench purchase

 4. PITTSBURGH 1/2 in.
 Drive Click Torque Wrench -- Best Budget